 1. Design Excellence

 – Does the project satisfy the fundamental criteria for good design including attributes such as functionality, aesthetics, safety, quality and sustainability?

 – Is it evident the project has gone through a professional design process?

 – Is there a holistic high-quality user experience factored into the design deliverable?

-Entries that address the criterion of Design Excellence, in the opinion of the Jury, will be considered for the Victorian Premier’s Design Awards Finalist accolade – there is no limit to the number of Finalists presented each year.
+Entries that demonstrate the criterion of Design Excellence, in the opinion of the Jury, will be considered for the Victorian Premier’s Design Awards Finalist accolade – there is no limit to the number of Finalists presented each year.
 If in the opinion of the Jury, a project fails to meet this criterion and does not satisfy the basic criteria for good design, it will not proceed for further evaluation.

 2. Design Innovation